nvibert/F5_NIA_workshop/1-ex/README.md

  ![alt text](../images/emailclick.png)

-2. You eill get a screen as shown below, click on JOIN
+2. You will get a screen as shown below, click on JOIN

  ![alt text](../images/click_on_join.png)